EFMD Case Writing Competition

 CORPORATE SOCIAL RESPONSIBILITY

-Cases addressing innovative ways companies manage the demands for socially and environmentally responsible business practices.
-Cases can come from any disciplinary perspective (operations, strategy, finance, etc.).
+Cases addressing innovative ways companies manage the demands for socially and environmentally circular business practices.
+Circular context introduces complexity but permits to identify practices in relation to important challenges to promote responsible business.
+Cases can come from any disciplinary perspective (operations, strategy, finance, etc.)

 Entrepreneurial processes are present in large organisations as well as in public and social sectors.
 Cases which address entrepreneurship within these broad sectors are invited.